 Step #1: Understand Your Answer Box Landscape

-One of Research Grid’s tools – Answer Box Opportunity gives you an instant overview of your answer box landscape, including search volume and traffic of terms that show a Featured Snippet.
+One of Research Grid’s features – Answer Box Opportunity – gives you an instant overview of your answer box landscape, including search volume and traffic of terms that display a featured snippet in the SERP.
 It also compares your domain’s performance with the overall search landscape, giving you an indication of the total available opportunity.

 Step #2: Review Keywords that Bring Up the Answer Box

-A helpful filter here would be to sort by "Keywords Ranking Less than 19" in the platform, to show where the site is already competing but not necessarly winning the Answer Box.
+A helpful filter here would be to sort by "Keywords Ranking Less than 19" in the platform, to show where your site is competing but not necessarily winning the answer box.
 Capture these terms and review which sites are being displayed in the answer box.
-Review the top 5 individual pieces of content and note the types of queries that appear.
+Then, review the top 5 individual pieces of content and note the types of queries that appear.
 This is helpful to find keywords that Google thinks have similar intent, or at least both served well by content from the same page.

 - Google showing the same content suggests they believe a searcher that says "electric scooter" and "how fast does an electric scooter go" really have the same intent (learning the essential fact about an electric scooter in this case).

 - Once you have identified the keywords where answer box is already showing up a search result.
 Look at the information that Google has selected as the best answer to evaluate whether or not you can write new content or if you already have content that is the better answer to this question.

 - Google filed a patent explaining the process for the Answer Box result (although we'll never know for sure how they're algorithm works!).
 Essentially, it says when two websites answer the same question, and one site includes content with an expanded element like a table, charts, graph, etc., then that site has a better chance to rank within the answer box.